 Grain Free Chicken Enchilada Casserole made with real ingredients!
 The chicken mixture is all paleo!

-- 3 lbs chicken breast, shredded (or 3 cups precooked, shredded chicken)
+- 3 lbs chicken breast or chicken thighs, shredded (or 3 cups precooked, shredded chicken)

 - 2 tsp salt